 While you might find it fun to pursue your passion for photography, you're still running a small business.
 Not only are you a photographer, a marketer, accountant, salesperson and customer service representative.

 That's a time-consuming affair.
-On top of actually taking photos you'll spend hour upon hour doing things like:
+On top of actually taking photos, you'll spend hour upon hour doing things like:

 All that adds up.
-If you don't budget your time and money correctly, you can turn a reasonable hourly rate into something akin to a casual job at the local McDonalds.
+If you don't budget your time and money correctly, you can turn a reasonable hourly rate into something akin to a casual job at the local Mcdonald's.

-If you're a seasoned pro it might only take you a few hours to edit a large number of photos, but you shouldn't be paid less for your efficiency?
+If you're a seasoned pro, it might only take you a few hours to edit a large number of photos, but you shouldn't be paid less for your efficiency?

 Beyond paying yourself your business has lots of other expenses.
 Some, like setting up your own website or creating a logo, are small.
 Others like gear, insurance and superannuation, can be more significant.

 If you're just getting started, most miscellaneous expenses will be tough to estimate.
 It's alright if you don't know how long your gear will last or what insurance prices will look like in the next few years.

 For example, in areas with a high cost of living, expenses might be a bit higher (though your clients might make more so you can charge a higher rate).
 Just make sure you give yourself a suitable salary with a rainy day fund to match.

 The last thing you want is for a broken lens, or an unforeseen global pandemic like COVID-19 to be the difference between you being able to pay the rent or not.

 So how do you reach the magic figure?
 There are a few approaches to pricing you can take, all of which depend on personal preference and what you consider will give you the best chances of success.

 The most straightforward approach is to charge an all-inclusive rate per session.
 This is where your client pays a lump sum that looks after everything for the allotted time.

-Not only are there only so many hours in the day, there are only so many potential clients in your market - eventually you're bound to run out.
+Not only are there only so many hours in the day, but there are also only so many potential clients in your market - eventually you're bound to run out.

 Consider going with a pricing strategy that uses different packages.
 This allows you to split the services you offer into tiers and meet several price points at once.

-The sweet spot is around three or four different tiers - this tends to keep things simple for potential clients to understand while bringing more value.
+The sweet spot is around three or four different tiers - this keeps things simple for potential clients to understand while bringing more value.

 When setting up packages consider what you're adding to each tier.
 A trick is to add extras that don't cost you much more in materials, effort or time.

-These don't cost much to produce, look premium and add value that your customers will be happy to pay for.
+These don't cost much to produce; they look premium and add value that your customers will be happy to pay for.